-One bite baby potato skins with a pepperoni pizza topping!
+Mini Pizza Potato Skins – one bite baby potato skins with a pepperoni pizza topping!
 Great appetiser to pass around at parties that you can prepare ahead then just pop into the oven when you’re ready to serve.
-Get creative with the toppings!

 I love pizza and I love potato (oh – and cheese), so it was inevitable that I would do a mash up of the two.
 I’ve made pizza potato skins in the past using full size potatoes, but I found that there was too much pizza sauce and cheese required to fill the potato skin (because the scooped out potato bowl is quite deep).
 So I like making them using baby potatoes because you get a good potato / pizza sauce / cheese / topping ratio.